Cnasboll/HLF25-2/v04/README.md

 Inherited from the calculator project, the following constants are still defined and in most cases mapped directly to constants in `math.dart`:
 `E`, `LN10`, `LN2`, `LOG2E`, `LOG10E`, `PI`, `SQRT1_2`, `SQRT2`, `AVOGADRO`, `ANSWER`, `TRUE`, `FALSE`

-Inherited from the calculator project, the following functions(arities), are still defined and mapped directly to functions in `math.dart` to be used in `HeroModel` searches.
-This is considered ground research as an application of using these functions on `HeroModel` predicates is yet to be found -- but it works:
+Inherited from the calculator project, the following functions(arities), are still defined and mapped directly to functions in `math.dart` to be used in `HeroModel` searches (see the BMI-example above for a practical application using `POW(2)` so authors remain conviced the rest will come in handy):
 `MIN(2)`, `MAX(2)`, `ATAN2(2)`, `POW(2)`, `SIN(1)`, `COS(1)`, `TAN(1)`, `ACOS(1)`, `ASIN(1)`, `ATAN(1)`, `SQRT(1)`, `EXP(1)`, `LOG(1)`

 The language has been extended with the following string functions:
 `LOWERCASE(1)`, `UPPERCASE(1)`.